 While junior roles offer impressive pay, the real financial rewards come when you rise through the ranks.
 It’s not just about higher base salaries and bonuses.
 As you progress, carried interest — or “carry” — becomes a key factor, enabling senior employees to claim a share of the profits from successful investments.
 Put simply, we’re talking about payouts worth millions of dollars.

-Let’s take a closer look at the structure of private equity salaries and the latest pay trends.
+Let’s take a closer look at the structure of a private equity salary and the latest pay trends.
 We’ll also explore how carry boosts compensation from eye-catching to eye-watering levels, as well as recent market shifts that could impact this PE perk.

 Big firm benefits